jodi106/AI_Testing_Simulator/Developer-Documentation/runnerTool_Developer_Documentation.md

 * **runner()**:

-    This method runs all n .xosc files in specified dir by executing scenario_runner.py in n subsequent subprocesses.
+    This method runs all n .xosc files in specified directory by executing scenario_runner.py in n subsequent subprocesses.
 First it loads all .xosc files from the directory using get_xosc() method.
 If specefied by the user the files will be sorted by map names in the .xosc file.
 Then for each .xosc file it sets the agent via set_agent() if specified by user.
 Then it will create the cmd string for each file to be used in the subprocess that runs scenario_runner.py.
 Thereby it uses fixed and optional parser arguments:
      * #### Fixed (all vanilla scenario_runner parser arguments):
        * **--openscenario {file}:** This enables running scenarios of type OpenSCENARIO using as specified .xosc {file}
        * **--reloadWorld:** This reloads the CARLA world for each new scenario, even if it runs on the same map.
 This is necessary as broken scenarios stopped by the timeout don't remove all actors from the map.
 So without reloading the world, new actors of the new scenario would just be spawned additionally - if it runs on the same map.